openforis/fra-platform/server/definitions/en/tad.md

 ---

-# 1 Forest extent and changes
+# 1 Forest extent, characteristics and changes

 ## 1a Extent of forest and other wooded land